Mike Shiplett: 2007: Busch Series No. 9 car

 Due to the success of the 2006 season, Shiplett was rewarded with his first opportunity as crew chief (which Evernham Motorsports referred to as a "team director").
 He crew chiefed their No. 9 car in the Busch Series in 2007, driven by multiple drivers.
 The No. 9 Busch Series team won 2 races in 2007, with both wins coming from Kasey Kahne.

 2008: Cup Series No. 10 car

-He was promoted once again in 2008 to be the crew chief for the No. 10 car driven by Patrick Carpentier.
-Although Carpentier won a pole at New Hampshire, the 2008 season was a disaster for Shiplett and Carpentier, with 5 DNQs (Did Not Qualify).
+Shiplett was promoted once again in 2008 to be the crew chief for the No. 10 car driven by Patrick Carpentier.
+Although Carpentier won a pole at New Hampshire, the 2008 season was a disaster for Shiplett and Carpentier, with 5 DNQs (Did not qualify).
 Things came to a head at the fall race at Talladega, where Carpentier failed to qualify for the fifth time that season.
 Shiplett and Carpentier got into a heated argument after Shiplett blamed Carpentier for failing to qualify, which led to Carpentier's firing.
 Carpentier was replaced by Terry Labonte, Mike Wallace, and A. J. Allmendinger.
 The No. 10 team finished an abysmal 37th in owners points in 2008.